 Service for Adolescents and Families in Enfield (SAFE)

 SAFE is a service providing rapid, community-based intervention to young people between the ages of 13 to 18 who are in need of crisis mental health support.
 This includes young people who have harmed themselves or who are at risk of suicide.
 In addition SAFE offers specialist assessment and intervention to teenagers who may be experiencing severe mental health difficulties, such as emerging psychosis.
 A&E psychiatric liaison teams and paediatric wards at local hospitals can refer directly to SAFE where urgent CAMHS assessment is required.

-The Service for Children & Adolescents with Neurodevelopmental disorders (SCAN)
+Service for Children and Adolescents with Neurodevelopmental disorders (SCAN)

 SCAN sees children/young people with severe learning disabilities and neuro-developmental disorders, who attend specials schools, where the degree of impairment is significant and coupled with mental health problems such as severe challenging behaviour.
 Referrals are primarily taken from Generic CAMHS, SAFE, paediatricians, Special Schools and Cheviots (Enfield Children’s Social Services).
 The Service works closely with the Child Development Team.

 This is a service provided by CAMHS and the Educational Psychology Service to help children under the age of 5.
 This service aims to help with parent and child issues which may be affecting their relationship as well as focusing on concerns around a child’s emotional/ behavioural development.
 Clinicians offer up to 5 sessions of brief therapeutic support which can be accessed in local Enfield Children’s Centres.

 Health, Education, Access and Resource Team (HEART)